TODAY IS DAY 6 OF OUR BIGGEST EXPOSÉ YET

 It's the 6th day of our 12 Days of Christmas University of Otago exposé!

 Pregnant rats were injected to try and cause schizophrenia in their babies.
 After giving birth, all but 6 baby rats per mum were killed.
-The surviving babies were separated from their mum at 21 days old, were later repeatedly startled with loud noises, had electrodes implanted in their brains and were finally killed by flushing their hearts.
+The surviving babies were separated from their mum at 21 days old, were later repeatedly startled by loud noises, had electrodes implanted in their brains and were finally killed by flushing their hearts.
 All to try and prove that infecting the mother would cause this kind of damage to the brain…

 - Pregnant rats were injected with a substance to try and damage the developing brains of their babies.